The Top 5 Myths of the LaLaurie House in New Orleans

 Well, there was no third floor!
 We’ll explain these and other myths—along with the true stories—when you visit with us!

 4. A haphazard burial ground was found during a recent remodel.

 You’ll hear a lot about a recent discovery of a hastily built graveyard found on the property.
 It sounds exciting and scary: a bunch of human bones found smack dab in the French Quarter of New Orleans!
 Well, this never happened.
 There were no bones found.
 It would be an interesting story if it were true!
 There was a cemetery across the street from the home that was owned by the Ursuline Nuns.

 5. Because of the hauntings, no one has lived there for more than a few years

 While it is true that the house has changed hands many times, it has also been used for other purposes than just a residence.
 For a period of time, it was an all-girls school.
 Then at one point, it was a food rescue for the homeless of New Orleans.
 Over the years, while we certainly agree that the house is the “most haunted place in New Orleans,” there have been many residents who have lived there for quite some time.

 So there you go!
-Visit us on our Sinister Criminal Intentions True Crime and Family-Friendly Ghost tours to get the real story…
+Visit us on our Sinister Criminal Intentions True Crime Tour, Our Favorite Ghosts Tour and Family-Friendly Ghost Tour to get the real story…

 we promise that despite these myths, the REAL story is even more gruesome and chilling.